John-Auerbach/VLEO-DSMC/README.md

 ### How It Works

-The following parameters are ideal for a high-fidelity ~30 minute simulation on my laptop.
+The following parameters are ideal for a high-fidelity ~30 minute simulation on my laptop (AMD Ryzen 9 5900HS, 8 cores/16 threads, 40GB RAM).
 For lower fidelity, decrease grid dimensions, number of particles, and time steps, but make sure that constraints are followed for computational accuracy.
 You can test run the program and it will immediately output what the maximum cell size and timesteps can be:

 (example)
 ```